Swiss to vote on enshrining cycling in the constitution

 Promote bike transport and build suitable infrastructure: this is the objective of a proposal to enshrine cycle paths in the Swiss constitution, to be voted on this September 23.
 A necessary step, for government and parliament.
 The Swiss People’s Party is the sole opponent.

-The article in the Swiss federal constitution on the principles of maintaining footpaths and hiking trailsexternal link was acceptedexternal link by the nation’s voters forty years ago.
+The article in the Swiss constitution on the principles of maintaining footpaths and hiking trailsexternal link was acceptedexternal link by the nation’s voters forty years ago.
 Will the current proposal to extend this article to cover bike paths have the same success at the polls?

 Swiss voters will decide on September 23.
 But one thing is already clear: four decades later, the context is similar.
 This time, as before, it all began with a popular initiative, withdrawn after a government counter-proposalexternal link (in German) gathered broad-based support in parliament.